Namit2111/bible-verse-finder/README.md

 Contributions are welcome!
 Please read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📄 License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GNU General Public License.
 See the [LICENSE.md](LICENSE.md) file for details.

 ## 🙏 Acknowledgements
 - Inspired by the countless hours spent studying and reflecting on the Bible.